Zytronium/atlas-the-joy-of-painting-api/README.md

 - `/episodes/filter?matchFilters=any&matchValues=any`
   Episodes must match at least one value from at least one filter.

 Both parameters are optional and case-insensitive.
-Invalid or missing values default to `all`.
+Missing values default to `all`.

 ### Route: /episodes/filterName